Sardis: Hellenistic and Byzantine Sardis

 In 334 BC, Sardis was conquered by Alexander the Great.
 The city was surrendered without a fight, the local satrap having been killed during the Persian defeat at Granikos.
 After taking power, Alexander restored earlier Lydian customs and laws.
 For the next two centuries, the city passed between Hellenistic rulers including Antigonus Monophthalmos, Lysimachus, the Seleucids, and the Attalids.
-It was besieged by Seleucus I in 281 BC and by Antiochus III in 215-213 BC, but neither succeeded at breaching the acropolis, regarded as the strongest fortified place in the world.
-The city sometimes served as a royal residence, but was itself goverened by an assembly.
+It was besieged by Seleucus I in 281 BC and by Antiochus III in 215–213 BC, but neither succeeded at breaching the acropolis, regarded as the strongest fortified place in the world.
+The city sometimes served as a royal residence, but was itself governed by an assembly.

 In this era, the city took on a strong Greek character.
 The Greek language replaces the Lydian language in most inscriptions, and major buildings were constructed in Greek architectural styles to meet the needs of Greek cultural institutions.
 These new buildings included a prytaneion, gymnasion, theater, hippodrome, as well as the massive Temple of Artemis still visible to modern visitors.
-Jews were settled at Sardis by the Hellenistic king Antiochos III, where they built the Sardis Synagogue and formed a community which continued for much of Late Antiquity.
+Jews were settled at Sardis by the Hellenistic king Antiochos III, where they built the Sardis Synagogue and formed a community which continued for much of late antiquity.

-In 219 BC, Sardis passed to the Romans, under whom it continued its prosperity and political importance as part of the province of Asia.
+In 129 BC, Sardis passed to the Romans, under whom it continued its prosperity and political importance as part of the province of Asia.
 The city received three neocorate honors and was granted ten million sesterces as well as a temporary tax exemption to help it recover after a devastating earthquake in 17 AD.

-Sardis had an early Christian community and is referred to in the New Testament as one of the seven churches of Asia.
-In the Book of Revelation, Jesus refers to Sardians as not finishing what they started, being about image rather than substance.
+Sardis had an early Christian community and is one of the seven churches of Asia.

 Later, trade and the organization of commerce continued to be sources of great wealth.
 After Constantinople became the capital of the East, a new road system grew up connecting the provinces with the capital.
 Sardis then lay rather apart from the great lines of communication and lost some of its importance.

-During the cataclysmic 7th Century Byzantine–Sasanian War, Sardis was in 615 one of the cities sacked in the invasion of Asia Minor by the Persian Shahin.
+During the cataclysmic 7th-century Byzantine–Sasanian War, Sardis was in 615 one of the cities sacked in the invasion of Asia Minor by the Persian Shahin.
 Though the Byzantines eventually won the war, the damage to Sardis was never fully repaired.

 Sardis retained its titular supremacy and continued to be the seat of the metropolitan bishop of the province of Lydia, formed in 295 AD.
 It was enumerated as third, after Ephesus and Smyrna, in the list of cities of the Thracesion thema given by Constantine Porphyrogenitus in the 10th century.
 However, over the next four centuries it was in the shadow of the provinces of Magnesia-upon-Sipylum and Philadelphia, which retained their importance in the region.